amerlyq/beatrix/README.rst

 Still, I must begrudgingly admit, I'm deeply aware how it will unavoidably transform into the collection of the ugly over-complicated crutches in the long while :(

-Accompanied by components examples from **beatrix-templates**: https://github.com/amerlyq/beatrix-templates/
+Accompanied by the components examples from **beatrix-templates**: https://github.com/amerlyq/beatrix-templates/